 The winter brings many poeple to Jacksonville as well as Chattanooga.

 Chattanooga can be very cold during winter.
 In January, Jacksonville is generally much warmer than Chattanooga.
-Temperatures in Jacksonville average around 53°F (12°C), and Chattanooga stays around 40°F (5°C).
+Daily temperatures in Jacksonville average around 53°F (12°C), and Chattanooga fluctuates around 40°F (5°C).

 In the winter, Jacksonville often gets more sunshine than Chattanooga.
 Jacksonville gets 191 hours of sunny skies this time of year, while Chattanooga receives 145 hours of full sun.